microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![API Key Auth - custom connector authentication type][image-06]

 1. After creating the connector, let's create a connection for the connector.
 Then, it requires the API key.
-Enter the API key generated from the APIM.
+Enter the API key generated from the API Management.

     ![API Key Auth - custom connector connection][image-07]